1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 With regard to the medicines, the Code provides that the promotional material of pharmaceutical products should include, among other things, the following:

-• Trade name and generic name.
+• Trade name of the product;

-• Name and address of the company/agent responsible for marketing.
+• Name and address of the company/agent responsible for marketing;

-• Usage, dosage and method of use.
+• Dosage, side effects, precautions and method of use

 7.2 Medical devices

-Guidance provides that the advertising and marketing material must:
+The Requirements provide that the advertising and marketing material must:

 • include the relevant information compatible with professional specific needs, when advertising to professionals.